SpongePowered/SpongeDocs/source/plugin/commands/rawcommand.rst

 .. tip::

-    See the JavaDoc for :javadoc:`Command.Raw` for the purposes of each method in the example
+    See the JavaDoc for :javadoc:`Raw` for the purposes of each method in the example

 Registering the Command
 ~~~~~~~~~~~~~~~~~~~~~~~